 /

-Spring grass and fructan: what should you watch out for?
+Spring grass and fructan: What should you pay attention to?

-Spring grass and fructan: what should you watch out for?
+Spring grass and fructan: What should you pay attention to?

 Jo-Ann Cavalor

-When is the best time for horses which are sensitive to sugar to be turned out?
+When is the best time for sugar-sensitive horses to go outside?

 Figure 1